Alan Gussow: Gussow as an activist, author, and educator

-Gussow's first involvement in environmental activism was in 1965 when he played an role in preventing a proposed Con Edison plant that would have destroyed Storm King Mountain in the Hudson Valley.
+Gussow's first involvement in environmental activism was in 1965 when he played a role in preventing a proposed Con Edison plant that would have destroyed Storm King Mountain in the Hudson Valley.
 With others, he went on to found the Citizen's Committee for the Hudson River, and brought Senator Robert F. Kennedy to the Hudson to explain the dangers facing the river.
 Gussow testified before Congress on environmental issues and advised George McGovern when he was a senator and embarking on his presidential campaign.
 As a consultant for the National Park Service, he implemented and inaugurated the Artist in Residence program in the National Parks.

 Gussow was an active teacher for 40 years.
-He played a significant role in establishing the fine arts program at the Parsons School of Design, where he taught through 1968, and also taught at Sarah Lawrence College, the University of Massachusetts, Middlebury College, and the University of California in Santa Cruz where he held positions in both the Environmental Studies and the Art Department.
+He played a significant role in establishing the fine arts program at the Parsons School of Design, where he taught through 1968, and also taught at Sarah Lawrence College, the University of Massachusetts, Middlebury College, and the University of California, Santa Cruz where he held positions in both the Environmental Studies and the Art Department.

 Gussow's publications include 13 articles, essays and monographs.
 His book, A Sense of Place: The Artist and the American Land, published in 1972, couples works by American landscape artists spanning four centuries with excerpts of their own writing.
 Both this book as well as his 1993 publication, The Artist as Native: Reinventing Regionalism, inspired major gallery exhibitions.